 So far, 447 Mainers have been hospitalized at some point with COVID-19, the illness caused by the coronavirus.
 Of those, eight people are currently hospitalized, with five in critical care and one on a ventilator.

 Meanwhile, 30 more people have recovered from the coronavirus, bringing total recoveries to 4,629.
-That means there are 567 active confirmed and “probable” cases in the state, which is up from 561 on Monday.
+That means there are 567 active confirmed and “probable” cases in the state, which is down from 561 on Monday.

 Here’s the latest on the coronavirus and its impact on Maine.

 —“Maine health officials have discovered three new coronavirus outbreaks in inland York County, as well as new cases connected to an ongoing outbreak at Sanford High School.” — Charles Eichacker, BDN